nrkn/chonkpix/README.md

 a stupidly simple chonky pixel engine

-defers pretty much everything to the scene, just provides a basic harness for handling input, timing, rendering etc
+defers pretty much everything to the scene, just provides a basic harness for interacting with the browser, handling input, timing, rendering etc

-extensive lib for pixel bashing etc
+includes extensive lib for pixel bashing etc

-this is pretty flexible - for example you can have multiple scenes concurrently by having a single scene act as a manager and dispatching to its child scenes, intercepting the main state and passing decorated versions to the children so that mouse is relative to the child scene position, they can have their own frame buffer which gets blitted to the main one, keys and mouse only go to the active scene etc etc

 ## done